Princy135-art/python_journey/README.md

 # Python Journey
-This repository contains my learning journey in:
+This repository will contain my learning journey in:
 - Python Basics
 - NumPy
 - Pandas